rhaiscript/book/src/safety/max-string-size.md

 Rhai by default does not limit how long a [string] can be.

 This can be changed via the [`Engine::set_max_string_size`][options] method, with zero being unlimited (the default).

-A script attempting to create a string literal longer than the maximum length will terminate with a parse error.
+A script attempting to create a [string] literal longer than the maximum length will terminate with a parse error.

-Any script operation that produces a string longer than the maximum also terminates the script with an error result.
+Any script operation that produces a [string] longer than the maximum also terminates the script with an error.

 This check can be disabled via the [`unchecked`] feature for higher performance (but higher risks as well).